luke-c-newell/Final_Project/README.md

 - DNN: Incorporated a helper function, convert2matrix, to reshape the dataset into the correct 2-D DNN input shape.
 - RNN: Incorporated a helper function, convert2matrix, to reshape the dataset into the correct 3-D RNN input shape: (batch_size, window size, input_features).
 - FBProphet: Used a dataframe containing the historical data with two columns: ds and y (date and feature).

-### Description of how data was split into training and testing sets
+### Description of training and testing data split as well as training methodologies

 - DNN: For training, we used 75% of the available data minus a 'look back' window of 15 days.
 The testing data used the remainder of the dataset.
 The model was built with one hidden layer using the rectified linear (ReLU) activation function.
 The model compiled both the training and testing loss over a maximum of 100 epochs.
 - RNN: For training, we used 75% of the available data minus a 'look back' window of 15 days.
 The testing data used the remainder of the dataset.
 Unlike DNN, the RNN model was built with two hidden layers again using the rectified linear (ReLU) activation function.
 The model compiled both the training and testing loss over a maximum of 100 epochs.